Roodaki/Math-Vision/README.md

    - The application loads, normalizes and splits images into training, development, and test sets.
 Preprocessed data is saved to a compressed .npz file for training or fine-tuning a CNN model.
 3. `Transfer Learning with VGG16`: Model training leverages transfer learning with VGG16, a convolutional neural network model pre-trained on ImageNet.
 The model is fine-tuned using the pre-processed dataset to recognize mathematical symbols and expressions.
 Trained model weights and the entire model are saved in the h5 format for future use.
 4. `Fast Prediction`: The application swiftly predicts the corresponding math symbols by processing the drawn handwriting on the canvas through the fine-tuned CNN.
 The accuracy of each prediction is displayed with colored text: green for predictions with accuracy above 90%, yellow for accuracy above 80%, and red for accuracy above 60%.
+5. `Dynamic Bounding Box`: The canvas dynamically draws a bounding box around the drawn symbol with padding, enhancing the visual feedback for users.
-5. `User-friendly Interface`: The GUI is meticulously crafted to be intuitive and user-friendly, featuring clear button labels, a well-organized layout, and intuitive navigation, providing easy interaction with the application's various features.
+6. `User-friendly Interface`: The GUI is meticulously crafted to be intuitive and user-friendly, featuring clear button labels, a well-organized layout, and intuitive navigation, providing easy interaction with the application's various features.
-6. `Modular and Extensible`: The codebase is structured in a modular way, allowing for easy extension and integration of new features.
+7. `Modular and Extensible`: The codebase is structured in a modular way, allowing for easy extension and integration of new features.
 New functionalities can be added without significant modifications to existing code.
-7. `Well-documented Code`: The codebase is thoroughly documented, with detailed comments explaining the functionality of each module, method, and class.
+8. `Well-documented Code`: The codebase is thoroughly documented, with detailed comments explaining the functionality of each module, method, and class.
 This makes it easier for developers to understand and maintain the code.

 ## Project Structure